Skip Navigation

 4. In the Service settings section, paste the Service name value you obtained earlier.

-5. Click Verify service to display the list of available subnets.
+5. Click Verify service to show the list of available subnets.

 The Create Endpoint window on the AWS Console